About Kelsey Alexander

 And the pattern continued.
 I am also descended from six Mayflower passengers and early Jamestown settlers—figures whose journeys held promise for some and devastation for many.
 History repeats itself, and those echoes live on in our blood and in our stories.

 These connections inspire not only my passion for research, but a deep belief in generational trauma—and its very real impact on each of us, both individually and collectively.
 The lives of these individuals—flawed, complex, and deeply human—illuminate our self-awareness and remind us that we are part of something greater: one shared human genome, one unfolding story.
+Until we face our inherited truths with honesty and compassion, we remain unfinished.
+Healing begins with remembering.

 As a lifelong student of history, I treat every ancestor with equal importance.
 Royal or unknown, each name carries a story—and every story deserves its place.
 Whether a client descends from kings or coal miners, I strive to honor the lives nearly lost to time, always within historical and emotional context.